 \section{A top-down approach to FL}

 We propose a top-down approach to implement a FL (or EI) system in the following.
+We show that modifying the common FL abstraction stack for more flexible and powerful frameworks is possible.
+This approach led us to deal with high-level issues, such as modelling of the distributed computation, and low-level issues, such as software porting to the RISC-V platform.
 The process starts with the definition of the system through a formal language for describing distributed processes, namely an adapted version of the RISC-pb$^2$l~\cite{aldinucci2014design} language.
 This definition then translates into an implementation by mapping it to the building blocks of a computation middleware, namely the \ff parallel library~\cite{aldinucci2017fastflow}.
 This workflow is straightforward and will be practically demonstrated in Section~\ref{sec:uc}.